Scottm95/commercial-audit-data-python-excel/README.md

 The compliance team requested a **year-to-date (YTD) view** of sales audits, focuing on specific FCA related metrics such as customer vulnerability, remediation rates and certain compliance question pass rates.

 All Commerical audit data is stored in a **Sharepoint List**, which contains thousands of records.
-However, the raw export includes all audit information (not just the compliance related fields) and significan cleaning and transformation was required prior to creating the report.
+However, the raw export includes all audit information (not just the compliance related fields) and significant cleaning and transformation was required prior to creating the report.

 ## Solution